 Conclusions: MCDA was used to structure key decision criteria and capture the complexity of Lyme disease management.
 This facilitated the identification of gaps in the scientific literature and enabled a clear identification of complementary interventions that could be used to improve the relevance and acceptability of proposed prevention and control strategy.
 Overall, MCDA presents itself as an interesting systematic approach for public health planning and zoonoses management with a “One Health” perspective.

 Aenishaenslin, Cécile; Hongoh, Valérie; Cissé, Hassane D.; and Hoen, Anne Gatewood, "Multi-Criteria Decision Analysis as an Innovative Approach to Managing Zoonoses: Results from a Study on Lyme Disease in Canada" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 691.